gotrash/theme/site/content/docs/5.3/layout/css-grid.md

 ## How it works

-With Bootstrap 5, we've added the option to enable a separate grid system that's built on CSS Grid, but with a Bootstrap twist.
+With GoTrash Theme 5, we've added the option to enable a separate grid system that's built on CSS Grid, but with a GoTrash Theme twist.
 You still get classes you can apply on a whim to build responsive layouts, but with a different approach under the hood.

 - **CSS Grid is opt-in.** Disable the default grid system by setting `$enable-grid-classes: false` and enable the CSS Grid by setting `$enable-cssgrid: true`.
 Then, recompile your Sass.